Saturday 7th & Sunday 8th September

 Lindow in the Window

-Maker was venue to a happening during a week in the summer of 2017.
+Inverkeithing was venue to a happening during a week in the summer of 2017.
 Fife-based artist and illustrator Catherine Lindow approached us with an idea – to turn the town of Inverkeithing into a work of art!
 Catherine loves interepreting urban landscapes; buildings, natural forms and people, into her highly original artworks, and her interest had been captured by Inverkeithing.
-She proposed that she took up an artist’s residency in Maker’s large window on the High Street and spent the week creating her work.
+She proposed that she took up an artist’s residency at our hub at 2a High Street, using the large window onto the High Street.
 She had taken lots of notes and made copious sketches on walks around the town before she began.
 What made the event all the more inventive and interactive is that she invited local residents to visit her during the residency and tell her tales of life in Inverkeithing, past and present.
 They were delighted to do so as Catherine is such a generous and approachable person.
 She then wove handwritten text throughout the landscape based on conversations she had.

 Catherine has captured Inverkeithing’s unique balance between history and the present; its remarkable setting in view of the three Forth bridges, and its bay and position on the Inver of the Keithing Burn and the River Forth.
 Many of the people who live in Inverkeithing are immensely proud of its history, its beautiful historic buildings, but also in its people, who come from all walks of life and live together (mostly) harmoneously.
 Inverkeithing is also now sadly unique in having a robust high street which is well used by residents and visitors alike.
 All of this fascinated Catherine.
 For us, the week of her residency at Maker had a real buzz..